 Disaster recovery planning, resilient infrastructure and a quick response to the security alert minimised the impact of a major cyber-attack.
 Our client was able to resume business as usual in days.
 The same issue caused the parent company (not managed by Flex IT) to be out for 3-4 weeks.

-- Call the client to inform them of the situation and started work within minutes of being informed.
+- Contacting our client and starting work within minutes of being informed

-- Check Exchange Server for indicators of compromise by following Microsoft’s guidance.
+- Checking the Exchange Server for indicators of compromise following Microsoft’s guidance

-- All Servers were checked for any sign of Malware and/or Virus infestation.
+- Checking all Servers & end-points for any sign of Malware and/or Virus infestation.

-- Operational and Data Servers as well as Endpoints were then made available.
+- Making Operational and Data Servers, as well as Endpoints, available

-- We then reinstalled Exchange and installed all updates as required.
+- Reinstalling the Exchange and all updates as required

-- Finally, we restored the Exchange Server Database from the unaffected Replica Server and making it live to users
+- Restoring the Exchange Server Database from the unaffected Replica Server and making it live to users